sheimo/nmapcli/README.md

     5.Intense Scan, No Ping (Scans TCP ports with version detection and does not ping host(s)) 6.Ping Scan (Scans host(s) with ping scan) 7.Regular Scan (Default nmap scan )
-    8.Slow Comprehensive Scan (!Description of what scan does) 9.Idle/Zombie Scan (Scans host(s) through an idle machine on the network)
+    8.Slow Comprehensive Scan (A slower scan to grab more accurate information on host(s)) 9.Idle/Zombie Scan (Scans host(s) through an idle machine on the network)
-    10. Vunerability Scripts Scan (Loads all vulnerability scripts and scans host(s)) 99.Exit/Quit
+    10. Vulnerability Scripts Scan (Loads all vulnerability scripts and scans host(s)) 99.Exit/Quit

 What would you like to do?